 There are three types of reveal animations that can be used for the menu:

-You can select the reveal animation in the Element Settings of the Navbar.
+You can select the reveal animation in the Settings panel.

 This is the default menu type.
 When the menu button is clicked, the nav menu will drop down from the Navbar.
 The nav menu will take up the full width of the browser window by default.